rachelsohzc/L.A-Crime-Analysis/README.md

-# Investigating the nature of severe crimes in L.A
+# Investigating the Nature of Severe Crimes in L.A

 ### Overview and motivation
 Predictive policing is becoming an important part for fair policing today.
 We wanted to find out if we could predict which areas would have crimes based on factors like victim's age, sex, descent, premise types etc. using decision trees and logistic regression models.
 The final product is a list of predictors that heavily influence severe crime in Los Angeles.
 This list could be used to create a heat map to predict which areas are more prone to crime.
 This is an academic project for ST309.